LilaGuill/leboncoin-frontend/README.md

 - Authentication :
   - signup : create an account saved in mongoDB database
   - signin : verify in mongoDB database if the account is already register
-  - cookies: set or remove token from cookies
+  - cookies : set or remove token from cookies
 - Create an offer : create the new offer in mongoDB Database, save de picture with Cloudinary
-- Get detail of one offer : axios post request from Api
+- Get detail of one offer : axios request from Api
-- Buy the article whith Stripe (dev environment):
+- Buy the article whith Stripe (dev environment) :
   - crédit card number to use for demo : 4242 4242 4242 4242
   - expiration must be in the futur
   - crypto use number only